-A distributed denial-of-service (DDoS) attack occurs when multiple systems overwhelm the bandwidth or other resources of a targeted system, overloading it and causing it to go down or to experience severely degraded service.
-DDoS attacks cause costly network downtime to organizations that rely on the Internet to do business.
+A distributed denial-of-service (DDoS) attack occurs when multiple systems overwhelm the bandwidth or other resources of a targeted system, overloading it can cause it to go down or experience severely degraded service.
+While traditional DDoS attacks use a high volume of packets to flood the network, today's attacks use new techniques that traditional security technologies (including firewalls) do not protect against.
+DDoS attacks cause costly network downtime, lost revenue, and reputation damage to organizations that rely on the Internet to do business.

 Traditional DDoS attacks use a high volume of packets to flood the network.
 Today's DDoS attacks use new techniques that traditional security technologies (including firewalls) do not protect against.
 Network flood attacks are still occurring, but there are an increasing number of attacks on the application layer that are harder to detect and mitigate as they appear legitimate and do not consume excessive bandwidth resources.

 Application layer DDoS attacks not only send network packets, but they may actually complete TCP connections from the attacker to the victim server.
 Once the TCP connection is made, the attacking computers make repeated requests to the application, progressively consuming resources until they are entirely depleted, rendering the application incapable of responding to legitimate user requests.